Overhead view of a workplace during a normal day with several people engaged in calm activity — calm non-incident scene

 Broadcast instructions

 Instruction cards are pushed to every connected warden screen in real time over WebSocket — no SMS queue, no delayed delivery.
-The Chief Warden or Incident Controller selects the card; every Warden sees it instantly.
+The Chief Warden or Incident Controller selects the card; every Warden sees it instantly and taps I Understand to confirm receipt.

 • Real-time instruction cards pushed to all connected warden screens.
 No SMS required — instant delivery via WebSocket.